 Organic Polymers Polymerization Catalysis Macromolecular Engineering Natural Polymers Biopolymers Sustainable Polymer Chemistry Polymer Materials Polymer Devices Polymer Self-Assembly Physical-Chemistry of Polymers Functional Polymers

-D. Bikiaris
+D. Quemener

-D. Bikiaris
+D. Quemener

 Organizing Committee